Creamy Caramel Filling

 This caramel made with condensed milk will keep in the fridge for up to 2 weeks.
 It will get thicker over time.

-If the caramel is cooled and still not thick you can put it back in a saucepan and on the stove.
+If the caramel is cooled and still not thick, you can put it back in a saucepan and put it on the stove.
 Continue to cook until it thickens and coats the back of a wooden spoon.

 Both my caramel filling and sauce can be used interchangeably.
-Having said that, this recipe is creamier and more luxurious which makes it perfect for filling in cakes, tarts, and desserts.
-The caramel sauce on the other hand is stronger in robust which makes it perfect for drizzles and drips on cakes, ice creams, or desserts.
+That said, this recipe is creamier and more luxurious, making it perfect for filling cakes, tarts, and other desserts.
+The caramel sauce, on the other hand, has a more robust flavor, making it perfect for drizzles and drips on cakes, ice creams, or desserts.

 Caramel Filing for Cakes Tarts and Desserts